t0il3ts0ap/iterm-start/Readme.md

 ## Global varialbes

-* `g:iterm_start_profile` is used for control the profile used by `ItermStartTab`, you can crate a profile called `fish` that use fish shell, and config `ItermStartTab` to use fish shell by add:
+* `g:iterm_start_profile` is used for control the profile used by `ItermStartSplit`, you can crate a profile called `fish` that use fish shell, and config `ItermStartSplit` to use fish shell by add:

     let g:iterm_start_profile = 'fish'